-An Evaluation of Whether the Absence or Reduction

-Significantly Harm or Endanger the Public Health, Safety, or Welfare or Other Entities Regulated by the Agency
+An Evaluation of Whether the Absence or Reduction of the Agency or the Agency's Provision of Services Would Significantly Harm or Endanger the Public Health, Safety, or Welfare

 Given this is a managing entity, this review is not applicable.
 Please see the individual member authorities.